eclipse-californium/californium/.github/ISSUE_TEMPLATE/all_issues.md

 * branch/release your faced the issue.
 Currently
     * (1.0 is a previous release, usually no bugfixes are applied)
     * (1.1 is the previous master, no plans to continue this)
+    * (2.x is a previous release,  usually no bugfixes are applied)
-    * 2.7.x is the last previous major release
+    * 3.13.0 is the last previous major release
-    * and main is the development branch include the current major release 3.x.y
+    * and main is the development branch include the current major release 4.x.y
 * If you use a SNAPSHOT, ensure your updated to the latest.
 Please provide the commit your using
 * If your issue is related to a combination with other implementations, please mention that implementation (including proprietary ones).
 And the sides your using it, client or server.
 * If your issue is related to your own snippet, please provide that